50 celebrities with a history of protest

 The issues that celebrities highlight cover a large range, including animal cruelty, police brutality, government surveillance, military action, environmental injustice, and civil rights relating to Black Americans or LGBTQ+ citizens.
 The fame that a number of celebrities have garnered is partially due to the work they have done in advocating and promoting these topics to the general public and the news at large.

-Most recently, 2020 brought worldwide protests against police brutality in support of the Black Lives Matter movement, stemming from the killings of Breonna Taylor and George Floyd.
-Several celebrities have been observed as taking part in these in-person protests.
-With all of these famous names also out in the streets, the role of the celebrity in these moments in time of social strife has been brought into a discussion.
+2020 brought worldwide protests against police brutality in support of the Black Lives Matter movement, stemming from the killings of Breonna Taylor, George Floyd, and many others.
+Several celebrities took part in these in-person protests, once again raising the debate over the roles of celebrities in these times of social action.

 You may also like: The power of protest: Changes enacted since George Floyd’s death

 Actress Jane Fonda is famous for being an activist for most of her professional career, advocating for a number of issues.
 Fonda was arrested in 1970 for her role in a speaking tour that protested the Vietnam War, spending a night in jail.
-Most recently in 2019 and 2020, the 81-year-old Fonda has been arrested several times during demonstrations that protested the use of fossil fuels by oil companies.
+In 2019 and 2020, Fonda was arrested several times during demonstrations that protested the use of fossil fuels by oil companies.

 Legendary boxing champion Muhammad Ali became an outspoken figure against the Vietnam War, refusing to join the U.S. Army.
 Declaring himself a conscientious objector, in part due to his religious beliefs, Ali was arrested and stripped of his titles.
 Even so, Ali would become a countercultural figure for civil rights and pacifism, and his conviction of draft evasion was eventually overturned by the Supreme Court.

 “Avengers” star Mark Ruffalo is one of the highest-profile activists against fracking, participating in multiple protests against oil companies.
-While fracking is the main issue that the public relates to Ruffalo, the actor has also been seen protesting against President Donald Trump.
-Ruffalo eventually produced and starred in a 2019 anti-fracking film called “Dark Waters.”
+While fracking is the main issue that the public relates to Ruffalo, the actor also protested against President Donald Trump's policies during his term.
+Ruffalo produced and starred in a 2019 anti-fracking film called “Dark Waters.”

 As a musician, Alicia Keys has added musical flair to her activism.
-Keys has not only spoken at various demonstrations protesting Trump administration immigration policies, the nomination of Brett Kavanaugh to the Supreme Court, and police brutality, but she has also contributed a number of protest songs that tackle some of these issues.
+Keys spoke at various demonstrations protesting Trump administration immigration policies, the nomination of Brett Kavanaugh to the Supreme Court, and police brutality, and contributed several protest songs speaking to some of these issues.

 As one of the most prolific celebrities in Hollywood, George Clooney has used his star power to bolster his humanitarian efforts.
 Clooney had long been vocal about finding a resolution to the War in Darfur, interfacing with world leaders and the United Nations as well as taking part in a number of documentaries spreading awareness about the conflict.
 In 2012, Clooney was arrested during a protest at the Sudanese Embassy in Washington D.C.